What to know about AssistiveTouch on Apple Watch:

 How to activate AssistiveTouch on Apple Watch

-To set up AssistiveTouch, you need to be wearing your Apple Watch and have it updated to watchOS 8.
+To set up AssistiveTouch, you need to be wearing your Apple Watch and have it updated to watchOS 8 and later.

 - Open the Watch app on your iPhone.